 This report contains forward-looking statements concerning, among other things, the economic environment in the Company's service area, the expected level of loan loss provisioning, anticipated savings of our systems replacement project, the effect of our new three-year plan, and anticipated dividends, revenues and expenses during 2004 and beyond.
 The Company believes the assumptions underlying its forward-looking statements are reasonable.
-However, any of the assumptions could prove to be inaccurate and actual results may differ materially from those projected for a variety of reasons, including, but not limited to: 1) unanticipated changes in business and economic conditions, the company's credit quality or risk profile which may increase or decrease the required level of allowance for loan and lease losses; 3) changes in market interest rates that may affect the Company's credit markets and ability to maintain its net interest margin; 4) changes to the amount and timing of the Company's anticipated equity repurchases; 5) inability to achieve expected benefits of the Company's business process changes due to adverse changes in implementation processes or costs, operational savings, or timing; 6) real or threatened acts of war or terrorist activity affecting business conditions; and 7) adverse weather and other natural conditions impacting the Company and its customers' operations.
+However, any of the assumptions could prove to be inaccurate and actual results may differ materially from those projected for a variety of reasons, including, but not limited to: 1) unanticipated changes in business and economic conditions, the competitive environment, fiscal and monetary policies, or legislation in Hawaii and the other markets the Company serves; 2) changes in the Company's credit quality or risk profile which may increase or decrease the required level of allowance for loan and lease losses; 3) changes in market interest rates that may affect the Company's credit markets and ability to maintain its net interest margin; 4) changes to the amount and timing of the Company's anticipated equity repurchases; 5) inability to achieve expected benefits of the Company's business process changes due to adverse changes in implementation processes or costs, operational savings, or timing; 6) real or threatened acts of war or terrorist activity affecting business conditions; and 7) adverse weather and other natural conditions impacting the Company and its customers' operations.
 Words such as "believes," "anticipates," "expects," "intends," "targeted" and similar expressions are intended to identify forward-looking statements but are not exclusive means of identifying such statements.
 The Company does not undertake any obligation to update forward-looking statements to reflect later events or circumstances.